pugazhenthi-l/youtube-data-harvesting-and-warehousing/README.md

 - `get_video_ids(channel_id)`: Fetches video IDs for a given channel.
 - `get_video_info(video_ids)`: Gathers information about specific videos.
 - `get_comment_info(video_ids)`: Extracts comments from specified videos.
+- `tables()`: Creates database tables of channels, videos, comments and playlist.

 ## Usage
 1. **API Connection**: Set up the YouTube API key and establish a connection.
 2. **Data Retrieval**: Use provided functions to fetch data about channels, videos, and comments.
-3. **Data Storage and Management**: Store and manage the retrieved data in MySQL, PyMySQL, or MongoDB databases.
+3. **Data Storage and Management**: Store and manage the retrieved data in MySQL and MongoDB databases.
 4. **Data Processing and Analysis**: Process and analyze the data using Pandas.
 5. **Web Interface and Image Processing**: Utilize Streamlit for web deployment and PIL for image processing tasks.